Marketing Lessons from Steve Jobs

 3. Upon coming back to Apple, I realized we had a zillion and one products.
 After a few weeks, I couldn’t even figure out why our customers should use one product over another.
 If I couldn’t figure it out, how could the customer?

 4. Apple has one of the best brands in the world.
-But they’re not doing anything with it.
 You could spend billions of dollars building a brand worse than Apple’s.
 What is Apple?
 It’s people who think outside the box.
 They want to do something with a computer greater than a job.

 5. My dream is that every person in the world will have an Apple computer.
 To do that, we’ve got to be a great marketing company.